Justin-Sawyer/recipes-and-deliveries/README.md

 ## Content
 All code content written by the developer unless otherwise stated.

-Blog articles and recipes are credited on the live site when not the developer's own.
+Blog articles and recipes are credited on the live site when not the developer's own, as are images.

 ## Acknowledgements
 [Code Institute](https://codeinstitute.net/) for the tuition, and Aaron, the mentor I have been assigned, without whose advice I would not have been able to complete this project.
 A special thanks to him for helping me with the removal of the now deleted compromised settings.py file.